 After RAPS edits the integrity of the individual fields and validates the HIC number and eligibility, it edits the diagnosis code against the Diagnosis Lookup Table in RAPS.
 In this stage, the system first ensures that each diagnosis code is valid.
 Then the system checks each diagnosis code against service dates and gender.
 If any of these edits fail, the diagnosis cluster is not stored in the RAPS database.
 The edits at this stage also include an edit to check if the diagnosis code is in the risk adjustment model.
 If the diagnosis code is not in the model, an information error is returned.
 The diagnosis cluster is stored if an information-only error is returned, and no further action by the MA organization is required.

-Explanations of error codes and their consequences, RAPS error codes, and informational edits are presented in Tables 6D, 6E, and 6F, respectively.
+Explanations of error codes and their consequences, RAPS error codes, informational edits, and duplicate diagnosis cluster edit are presented in Tables 5D, 5E, 5F, and 5G, respectively.